Time-Based Control User Guide

-Time-Based Control (also referred to as load shifting) is an energy optimization technique that can help you maximize savings through smart charging and discharging of your Powerwall.
-With Time-Based Control, Powerwall will charge when energy costs from your utility are low and power your home when energy costs from your utility are high.
+Time-Based Control (also referred to as load shifting) is an energy optimisation technique that can help you maximise savings through smart charging and discharging of your Powerwall.
+With Time-Based Control, Powerwall will charge when energy costs from your energy provider are low and power your home when energy costs from your energy provider are high.
 This is achieved through utility rate structures (also referred to as time-of-use plans) where electricity prices may vary depending on the time of day, the day itself, or the season.
 In order to enable Tesla’s Time-Based Control mode, you need to set up your utility rate plan in the Tesla app.

 Energy retailers usually break time-of-use plans into two or more periods:

 Peak: High energy demand hours with most expensive prices